-Our digs – SYHA Torridon hostel
+Our digs – Torridon Youth Hostel

 The hoard of noisy youths I’d expected to be occupying the place were conspicuous by their absence.
-In fact the other guest were all grown ups just like us.
+In fact the other guest were all grown ups like us.

 After a sound sleep we woke early and enjoyed a Continental breakfast before heading out for the day.
-SYHA have a policy of sourcing their food locally.
-Not only does this help to support the local economy, it’s also better for the environment as food doesn’t have to travel hundreds of miles to reach the table.
-Food scraps are recycled to feed birds and wildlife, or made into compost so nothing is wasted.
+Hostelling Scotland have a policy of sourcing their food locally.
+Not only does this help to support the local economy, it’s also better for the environment as food doesn’t travel hundreds of miles to reach the table.
+Food scraps are recycled to feed birds and wildlife or made into compost, so nothing is wasted.

 Back at ground level, we snapped photos and reminisced about our last visit when the wind nearly blew the boy’s whiskers off.

-dWe decided to eat in that night as the hostel menu had all of our old favourites on it.
-One beef curry for me, pizza for Mr G and Mackie’s ice cream for two later, we were relaxing in the quiet lounge.
+We ate in that night as the hostel menu had all of our old favourites on it.
+Beef curry for me, pizza for Mr G and Mackie’s ice cream to finish.

-SYHA Torridon hostel – my verdict
+Torridon Youth Hostel – my verdict

-A local walk – in and around Torridon Village
+A walk in and around Torridon Village

 It was a pretty walk and signs of autumn’s imminent arrival were everywhere.
-Bright red berries, golden leaves and ripe fruits – it was like a Keats poem come to life.
+Bright red berries, golden leaves and ripe fruits.
+It was like a Keats poem come to life.

-Skirting the shore the boy waded into the loch, possibly in search of the elusive pot of gold at the end of the rainbow – sadly he returned empty-handed.
+Skirting the shore, the boy waded into the loch.
+Possibly in search of the elusive pot of gold at the end of the rainbow.
+Sadly he returned empty-handed.

 Torridon is undoubtedly one of Scotland’s prettiest villages.
 The whitewashed cottages contrasted against a backdrop of hulking mountains are beautiful and dramatic, and the black waters of Loch Torridon give an air of mystery to the place.